Department of Internal Affairs: Ministers

-The department serves 7 portfolios and 6 ministers.
+The department serves 6 portfolios and 6 ministers.
 In addition, the department also has responsibilities to the Minister of Finance in relation to community trusts and to the Minister of Foreign Affairs in relation to the Peace and Disarmament Education Trust and the Pacific Development Conservation Trust.

+Initiatives Targeting Gambling

+The Department of Internal Affairs (DIA) is known as the industry regulator in the New Zealand gambling sector.
+It works alongside the Ministry of Health as the organisation responsible for minimising gambling harm.
+The DIA regulates four main types of legalised gambling in New Zealand: